-In FY09-10 SC State Housing established an internal audit function.
-This will serve to assist management in strengthening the control environment and provide an independent appraisal function of reviews and audits of SC State Housing programs or departments as directed by the Executive Director/Board of Commissioners.
-Internal Audit activities include: facilitating management with assessing risks; reviewing existing controls; ensuring compliance with internal controls and required regulations; recommending cost-saving and efficiency improvements; maintaining copies of all internal and external audit reports; informing management and the Board of Commissioners the results of internal work performed; and performing follow-up to ensure appropriate corrective actions are taken regarding the issues noted in internal and external audits.
+The Internal Audits Department assists management in strengthening internal control and provides an independent appraisal function of reviews and audits of SC State Housing programs or departments as directed by the Executive Director/Board of Commissioners.
+Internal Audits activities include: facilitating management with assessing risks and controls; reviewing existing controls; ensuring compliance with internal controls and required regulations; recommending cost-saving and efficiency improvements; maintaining copies of all internal and external audit reports; informing management and the Board of Commissioners of the results of internal work performed; and performing follow-up to ensure appropriate corrective actions are taken regarding the issues noted in internal and external audits.

-An Investor Services Division now operates in the Administration Division of SC State Housing.
-This Division conducts monthly/quarterly Quality Control reviews for SC State Housing's Mortgage Servicing Division.
+An Investor Services Department now operates under the Administration Division of SC State Housing.
+This department conducts monthly and quarterly Quality Control reviews for SC State Housing's Mortgage Servicing Department.
 These reviews are required by HUD for all Federal Housing Administration (FHA) approved mortgages.
-Spreadsheets are maintained of both the loan selection criteria and the specific loans reviewed.
+Spreadsheets are maintained for both the loan selection criteria and the specific loans reviewed.

-The annual financial audit of SC State Housing for the fiscal year ending June 30, 2009 was conducted by Webster Rogers, LLP, Certified Public Accountants, under contract with the South Carolina Office of the State Auditor.
+The annual financial audit of SC State Housing for FY10-11 was conducted by Webster Rogers, LLP, Certified Public Accountants, under contract with the South Carolina Office of the State Auditor.
 This audit resulted in an unqualified (clean) audit opinion with no material weaknesses.

-In addition, SC State Housing is subject to a number of reviews and audits performed by external parties to ensure regulatory/legal compliance.
+In addition, SC State Housing is subject to a number of reviews and audits performed by external parties to ensure regulatory and legal compliance.